Zero-Shot Paragraph-level Handwriting Imitation with Latent Diffusion Models

 \subsubsection{Encoder-Decoder Capabilities}

 Wordstylist~\citep{nikolaidou2023wordstylist} demonstrated great success when applying LDMs for word-level handwritten text generation.
 They utilized pre-trained weights from Stable Diffusion~\citep{rombach2022ldm}~\footnote{\url{https://huggingface.co/runwayml/stable-diffusion-v1-5}} for their encoder-decoder stage.
 We evaluate this approach and compare it to ours in \cref{tab:ae_reco}.
-When testing the reconstruction on paragraphs, the standard metrics \ac{mae} and \ac{mse} show satisfactory results.
-However, the scenario shifts when assessing the specific attributes of handwritten text.
-We apply a paragraph-based and a line-based \ac{htr} model to these reconstructions.
+The reconstruction quality is first assessed using the standard metrics \ac{mae} and \ac{mse}.
+While these metrics show satisfactory numerical results, their practical significance for handwritten text reconstruction is limited.
+In traditional image processing tasks, small \ac{mae} and \ac{mse} differences indicate better pixel-wise similarity.
+However, in the context of handwriting, even minor pixel variations can significantly impact the legibility and stylistic fidelity of the text.
+To further investigate this, we apply both paragraph-based and line-based \ac{htr} models to the reconstructed samples.
 The models were trained on IAM's train and test data to decipher the different writing styles.
 The results reveal a significant increase in CER{\textsubscript{P}} (paragraph-based) and CER{\textsubscript{L}} (line-based) when using Stable Diffusion.
 When using handwritten paragraphs for direct training of a \ac{vae} from scratch with default loss terms, we observe even higher \ac{cer} values.
 By contrast, the performance is improved when integrating the proposed writer and handwritten text recognition losses into training.
 This is supported by a qualitative analysis of \cref{fig:ae_reco}, where \subref{fig:ae_reco_a} shows the original input to the encoder-decoder stage.
 Among the reconstructions without latent space modifications, \subref{fig:ae_reco_d} shows the closest resemblance to the original image despite a slight blurriness.
 The reconstruction from Stable Diffusion \subref{fig:ae_reco_b} alters certain characters, such as transforming the ``cou'' in ``couple'' into characters that more closely resemble ``au'', making them challenging to read.
 This observation aligns with the quantitative findings, where the default VAE exhibits reconstructions with significantly reduced readability, mirroring the high CER values.